IT-Academy-BCN/ita-wiki/web/wiki/README.md

 - `"build"`: build for production.
 - `"preview"`: locally preview production build.
 - `"test"`: runs the tests using the `vitest` test runner.
+- `"codegen"`: generates fetchers, hooks and types from Swagger specifications using OpenAPI-codegen library

 ### Golden Rules